OutSquareCapital/pychain/CONTRIBUTING.md

-# Contributing to pychain
+# Contributing to pyochain

 ## type-checking

-pychain has been developped with pylance strict type-checking mode and Ruff for formatting.
+pyochain has been developped with pylance strict type-checking mode and Ruff for formatting.
 No errors should be existing before committing new code.

 ## Architecture